See the documentation page for up-to-date information.

 always close previous streams and cancel previous futures.

-, then the request will be lifted out of Jetty’s ThreadPool
+a before, then the request will be lifted out of Jetty’s ThreadPool, and

 Improvements to response writing